top of page

 About digital watermarks

-HolyGrail 2.0 looks into coding the surface of packaging for consumer goods with imperceptible codes, so-called digital watermarks.
+HolyGrail 2.0 looked into coding the surface of packaging for consumer goods with imperceptible codes, so-called digital watermarks.
 These optical codes are the size of a postage stamp, applied directly within the packaging’s label artwork or embossed in the mould.
 They can carry a wide range of attributes such as manufacturer, Stock-Keeping Unit (SKU), type of plastics used and composition, food vs. non-food usage.
 As well as encoding a “digital recycling passport”, digital watermarks also have the potential to be used in other areas such as consumer engagement, supply chain visibility and retail operations.

-HolyGrail 2.0 focuses on how digital watermarks can be used for improved sorting processes of post-consumer packaging waste.
+HolyGrail 2.0 focussed on how digital watermarks can be used for improved sorting processes of post-consumer packaging waste.
 The aim is that once the packaging coded with digital watermarks has entered into a waste sorting facility, the digital watermark can be detected and decoded by a high resolution camera on the sorting line, which then – based on the transferred attributes – is able to sort the packaging in corresponding streams (e.g. food vs. non-food).
 This would result in better and more accurate sorting streams and consequently in higher-quality recyclates benefiting the complete packaging value chain.

 About Digital Watemarks